Garth619/sdsugit/wp-content/plugins/media-library-assistant/readme.txt

 9. The Media Manager popup modal window showing additional filters for date and taxonomy terms.
 Also shows the enhanced Search Media box and the full-function taxonomy support in the ATTACHMENT DETAILS area.

 == Changelog ==

+= 2.73 =
+* New: The (optional) "checklist-style" formatting of flat taxonomies has been extended to the Media/Assistant Quick Edit and Bulk Edit areas.
+* New: The (optional) "checked-on-top" formatting of checklist taxonomies has been extended to the Media/Assistant Quick Edit and Bulk Edit areas.
+* New: A new "MLA Parent Search Example" plugin has been added.
+It adds a `parent:` prefix to the Media/Assistant Search Media text box that allows searches for items whose parent post/page matches the specified values.
+* New: A new "MLA JavaScript Example" plugin has been added.
+It shows a simple method of adding and localizing scripts, using the WP Featherlight lightbox plugin as a sample application.
+* New: For the `[mla_gallery]` shortcode, the `post_type` and `post_status` parameters now accept multiple values.
+* Fix: For the Media/Assistant admin submenu, the correct SERVER_URI value is now generated for multisite and "subdirectory" WordPress installs.
+* Fix: For "checklist style" flat taxonomy metaboxes, terms with quote marks in the name are now handled properly.
+* Fix: For the `[mla_tag_cloud]` shortcode, the "Tag Cloud Pagination Parameters" have been restored.
+* Fix: Restore Admin Columns Pro "default column" support for columns such as EXIF values.

 = 2.72 =
 * Fix: Remove "Circular Reference" PHP Warnings in class-mla-mime-types.php.